Can you disinherit your children?

 In order for this compensatory levy to apply, all of the following conditions must be met:

-- The deceased, or at least one of his children, must be a national or habitual resident of a Member State of the European Union at the time of death
+- You (the deceased), or at least one of your children, must be a national or habitual resident of a Member State of the European Union at the time of death

 - The foreign law applicable to the succession must not provide for provisions concerning the hereditary reservation.
 If foreign law ensures that each child has a right to a part of the estate, the compensatory levy will be inapplicable.